JakaJenko/ArduinoGarden/README.md

 - Running the avrdude from CMD
 - Changing the USB cable

 but nothing fixed the problem.
-In the end I have just ordered couple of new Arduino Nanos and the everything started working normaly.
+In the end, I have just ordered a couple of new Arduino Nanos and everything started working normally.

 ## Broken cable
-In the middle of working on this project I started getting error while uploading the code on Arduino and ESP8266.
+In the middle of working on this project, I started getting an error while uploading the code on Arduino and ESP8266.
-Some of the problmes went away by just wigeling the USB cable but went completly away when I changed the USB cable.
+Some of the problems went away by just wiggling the USB cable but went completely away when I changed the USB cable.

 ## ESP8266 ESP-01S Wifi module not working properly
-This problem was the most time consuming, but in the end the fix was quite simple.
-The problem turned out to be with the connections of ESP8266 and power limitation of Arduino Nano.
+This problem was the most time consuming, but in the end, the fix was quite simple.
+The problem turned out to be with the connections of ESP8266 and the power limitation of Arduino Nano.
-The conenction diagram that worked for me can be found beneeth ([Connection diagram] (#-Programming-ESP8266-ESP-01S-Wifi-module)).
+The connection diagram that worked for me can be found beneath ([Connection diagram] (#-Programming-ESP8266-ESP-01S-Wifi-module)).
-And I have overcome the power limitation by connectiong the ESP8266 to the external power supply (after I have uploaded the code and disconected it from the USB port).
+And I have overcome the power limitation by connecting the ESP8266 to the external power supply (after I have uploaded the code and disconnected it from the USB port).

-## LED turning on unintentionaly
+## LED turning on unintentionally
 This was the only problem I still haven't fixed.
-The problem is that when the pump is running the LED light starts to shine very dimm.
-This is probably caused by long wires and shortening would fix this, but I still havent tried that.
+The problem is that when the pump is running the LED light starts to shine very dimly.
+This is probably caused by long wires and shortening would fix this, but I still haven't tried that.

 # Hardware
 - Arduino Nano